adriaanmolendijk/blog/posts/intro_pqc_saas_providers.md

 In fact, Cloudflare researchers reported that even though doubling the symmetric key size will mitigate the theoretical risk completely, there are no [practical benefits](https://blog.cloudflare.com/pq-2025/#already-post-quantum-secure-symmetric-cryptography) to doing so.
 They argue that asymmetric cryptographic algorithms are the ones that are most at risk from quantum computing, and that doubling the key size of symmetric algorithms is not the most productive use of resources.

-We therefore present the following result: **Symmetric encryption algorithms are not affected by quantum computing**.
+We therefore present the following result: **Symmetric encryption algorithms are not heavily affected by quantum computing and are not a migration priority**.

 ### How is Asymmetric-key cryptography affected by Post-Quantum Cryptography?